-1. Inspecting the Skin — Firstly, inspect your penis, testicles and inner thighs by looking over each area in detail.
-Take your time and look for any skin abnormalities, such as dry or chaffed skin, sores, ulcers, or any other blemishes.
-If you notice anything that is unusual, make a note of the location and the type of skin condition, so that you can notify your health professional.
+- Inspect the Skin.
+First, inspect your penis, testicles and inner thighs by looking over each area in detail.
+Take your time and look for any skin abnormalities, such as sores, ulcers, or other blemishes.
+If you notice anything unusual, make a note of the location and the type of skin condition so that you can notify your doctor.

-2. Groin Examination — Next, gently press around your groin area using your index and forefinger (first two fingers after your thumb).
+- Inspect the Groin.
+Next, gently press around your groin area using your index and forefinger .
 Take note of any pain that you may be feeling.
-Then use all of your fingers to gently feel for any lumps in the groin.
+Then use all of your fingers to gently feel for any lumps.
 This can be done by moving your fingers in a circular motion over the area.
-You are feeling for any lumps that are bigger than a grain of rice, and are hard to the touch.
-Bumps or swellings may indicate an infection.
+You are feeling for any lumps that are bigger than a grain of rice and are hard to the touch.
+Bumps or swelling may indicate an infection.

-3. Penis Self-examination — Once you have finished examining your groin move on to your penis.
+- Inspect the penis.
+Once you have finished examining your groin, move on to your penis.
 Do this by placing your thumb behind the shaft of your penis and your forefinger at the front.
 Make sure your hand is at the base of your penis and to the left of the shaft.
-Then apply gentle pressure and slowly move your hand up the shaft of your penis.
-When you reach the top slide your hand down the base and move it slightly to the right of your last hand action.
+Apply gentle pressure and slowly move your hand up the shaft of your penis.
+When you reach the top, slide your hand down the base and move it slightly to the right of your last hand action.
 Continue this process until you have completely tested the surface of your penis, noting any lumps or painful areas.

-4. Testicle Self-examination — Next, examine your testicles.
-To do this take one testicle in both hands and gently place your thumbs on the top of the testicle.
-Then using slight pressure roll your hands down the testicle.
+- Inspect the Testicles.
+Finally, check your testicles.
+Take one testicle in both hands and gently place your thumbs on the top.
+Using slight pressure, roll your hands down the testicle.
 Once complete, repeat the process for the second testicle, and make a note of any swelling or bumps.
 Of course, it is normal to have one testicle that is larger than the other, and for you to feel the epididymis, which is a sperm carrying tube that is located at the top and back of each testicle.
-This tube should feel soft and rope like, and fell slightly tender when touched.
+This tube should feel soft and rope-like, and slightly tender when touched.